MarinhoLab/sas_robot_driver_ur/README.md

 ## Interfacing your code with this package

 This package is intended to expose joint positions of the robot to ROS2.
-It is based on the [sas_robot_driver](https://github.com/SmartArmStack/sas_robot_driver/tree/jazzy) server-client topology.
+It is based on the [sas_robot_driver](https://github.com/SmartArmStack/sas_robot_driver/tree/jazzy) server--client topology.

 ### Server